VPS Deployment

 Install and configure CloudWatch agent to stream application logs.

-Cost Optimization for Clawdbot AWS
+Cost Optimization for Openclaw AWS

-Running clawdbot aws cost-effectively requires strategic planning.
+Running openclaw aws cost-effectively requires strategic planning.

 Reserved Instances